:: Dave Parker - Distinguished Service - 2012-13

 In 1993, Vezzani met with Harry Shanks, Mel Lillis, and Carl Hauber about creating an organization to honor outstanding divers of the world, not only USOA.
 Vezzani coined the name The Academy of Underwater Arts and Sciences (AUAS) and had it legally registered.

-In addition to Dr. Viders many dive industry awards, which include a 2001 NOGI Award for Distinguished Service, the 2002 SEASPACE/Project AWARE Environmental Award, two National Association of Instructors Awards for Outstanding Contribution to Diving, the Beneath the Sea Medal of Excellence, the Underwater Society of Americas Diver of the Year Award in 1997, the DAN/Rolex Diver of the Year Award in 1999 (was the first woman to be presented with this award), she was honored by President Clinton and the U.S. Department of the Interior with the prestigious Take Pride In America Award (1993).
-In 2002, she was cited in Skin Diver Magazine ("Milestones Column") as one of the most influential women in diving.
+In addition to Hillary’s many dive industry awards, which include a 2001 NOGI Award for Distinguished Service, the 2002 SEASPACE/Project AWARE Environmental Award, two National Association of Instructors Awards for Outstanding Contribution to Diving, the Beneath the Sea Medal of Excellence, the Underwater Society of Americas Diver of the Year Award in 1997, the DAN/Rolex Diver of the Year Award in 1999 (she was the second of only 4 women to be presented with this award since 1989), she was honored by President Clinton and the U.S. Department of the Interior with the prestigious Take Pride In America Award (1993)

 :: Don Walsh, Ph.D. - Science - 1989

 Don Walsh joined the Navy in 1948 as an aircrewman in torpedo bombers.
 Entering the Naval Academy in 1950, he graduated with the Class of 1954.
 After two years at sea on a cargo ship in the Amphibious Forces he entered submarine school in 1956.
 Subsequently he served in the submarines Rasher (SSR-269), Sea Fox (SS-402), Bugara (SS-331), and commanded Bashaw (AGSS-241).